HOME SEARCH ALL TOPICS

 How to store the salted beans

-Because of salt attacking glaze, it is important not to leave the container on a tiled surface.
+Because of salt attacking leaky glaze, it used to be important not to leave the container on a tiled surface.
 This was particularly important in the old sculleries where floors were tiled.
 The beans were probably kept on a wooden shelf somewhere outside in a shed.
 The salt would put off vermin.

 How to use the preserved salted beans